-Coopering, the craft of joined wooden staves to create a vessel, was an integral skill in many cultures worldwide; from Japan to Ireland, every meal had a food or drink that had at some point been stored in a coopered vessel.
+Coopering, the craft of joining wooden staves to create a vessel, was an integral skill in many cultures worldwide; from Japan to Ireland, every meal had a food or drink that had at some point been stored in a coopered vessel.
 The skill and product is still relevant today.
 This course will cover the regional styles and techniques of coopering from around the world.
 Students will each make a wooden bucket using hand tools: froe, draw knife, hollowing knife, compass, and cooper’s joiner plane.
 Connect to history and partake in the rebirth of an ancient craft.
+Please note that the three days of class are full of hand tool work which can be tiring for some.

 - All required tools/materials are provided by your instructor and North House and will be available once the course begins.